CognizantOpenSource/Cognizant-Customer-Experience-Assurance-Viewer-2.0/README.md

 ### dataFile.properties

-This `dataFile.properties` file located in the `cx_config` folder is used to parameter the fields such as environment, project, build, browser, homepage url, report path, test type and iteration count for CxSolution to trigger the test and generate the test report.
+This `dataFile.properties` file located in the `cx_config` folder is used to parameter the fields such as environment, project, build, browser, homepage url, report path, test type and iteration count for CxA Viewer 2.0 to trigger the test and generate the test report.
 We can change these parameters as needed.

 Below is the format of dataFile.properties file: